Services:

 How do you repair an arch without stopping the trains?

 This is one of our core specialities.
-By using non-destructive testing (NDT), rope access and low-pressure injection systems, we can often strengthen and restore the masonry from the underside (the soffit) while the rail network continues to operate safely above.
+By using advanced non-destructive testing (NDT), rope access and low-pressure injection systems, we can often strengthen and restore the masonry from the underside (the soffit) while the rail network continues to operate safely above.

 What causes the white salt-like staining on my brickwork?